lucasaec/cs680Calabrese/PA8/README.md

 # Extra Credit
 We added used triangle meshes for collision shapes for the table and the bowl.
 You can test the triangle meshes with the bowl.
+The program will prompt you for a file to load in the terminal.
+You can use table4.obj or bowl.obj.
 ```0 ```

 ### Group Members